Star Formation and Chemical Enrichment in Protoclusters: Discussions

 Figure~\ref{fig:MZR_OFeN} shows the MZR of galaxies at $z=2.0$ in M14.4-Gas (solid line) and M14.4-SNIa1e8 (dashed line) for the elements O, Fe, and N in blue, red, and green, respectively.
 We fit our MZR using the following equation from \citet{Curti20}:

 Equation\,(\ref{eq:MZR}) approaches $\left[\mathrm{X/H}\right]_0$ for $M_\star \gg M_0$, and for $M_\star \ll M_0$, the power-law slope becomes $\gamma$.
 If $\beta$ is large, the bend is sharper.
 Table~\,\ref{tab:MZR} shows the coefficients and their errors when a non-linear fit is performed using the least squares method.
-The observation by \citet{Strom2022ApJ} is shown by the dotted line and the shade; the slope and dispersion for O and Fe are almost identical, indicating that the origin of Fe in high-$z$ galaxies is \SNII\ and that alpha enhancement is seen.
+The observation by \citet{Strom2022ApJ} is shown by the dotted line and the shade; the slope and dispersion for O and Fe are almost identical, indicating that the origin of Fe in high-$z$ galaxies is {\SNII} and that alpha enhancement is seen.
+Due to the low gas fractions in our samples, the metallicity is higher compared to the observations.

 The difference between the O--MZR and Fe--MZR slopes at lower stellar mass depends on the SFH, galaxy ages, and the timescale on which SN Ia occurs.
-When the galaxy has an increasing SFH or is young, \SNII~ becomes more effective, and the O- and Fe--MZR slopes are almost identical.
+When the galaxy has an increasing SFH or is young, {\SNII} becomes more effective, and the O- and Fe--MZR slopes are almost identical.
 Increasing the timescale of SN Ia reduces Fe contamination from older stars and makes the Fe--MZR slope shallower; therefore, we expect M14.4-SNIa1e8 run to have a shallower slope than M14.4-Gas.
-Our M14.4-Gas results all have steeper slopes compared to observations of \citet{Strom2022ApJ}, indicating that SN feedback is ineffective in massive galaxies.
+Our results exhibit higher values than the observations in \citet{Strom2022ApJ}.
+Furthermore, the observed slopes are shallower in comparison.
+This discrepancy can be attributed to the inefficiency of SN feedback, particularly for massive galaxies in our simulations.
+As a result, our simulation tends to overproduce stellar mass, leading to a lower gas fraction in galaxies.
+This imbalance contributes to higher metallicity levels than observed galaxies.
 In addition, the Fe--MZR has a steeper slope than the O--MZR, which might be because the galaxies in our sample are older and have decreasing SFHs at $z=2$.
 The M14.4-SNIa1e8 result also shows a steep slope of Fe--MZR, which is against our original expectations.
-The increase in \SNII-derived Fe relative to SNe Ia-derived Fe brings the slope of the Fe--MZR closer to that of the O--MZR.
+The increase in {\SNII}-derived Fe relative to SN Ia-derived Fe brings the slope of the Fe--MZR closer to that of the O--MZR.
 Thus, the uncertainty of DTD offset should be considered in any future discussion of chemical evolution using MZR of Fe or other elements.

 From the O- and Fe--MZRs of M14.4-Gas and M14.4-SNIa1e8 at $M_\star=10^{10}\,\mathrm{M}_\odot$, we estimate $\mathrm{[O/Fe]}=\mathrm{[O/H]}-\mathrm{[Fe/H]}\sim0.137$ and $\mathrm{[O/Fe]}\sim0.203$, respectively.
 This corresponds to $1.37$ and $1.60$ times the $\left(\mathrm{O/Fe}\right)_\odot$, respectively.
 This is lower than the \citet{Strom2022ApJ} result ($0.35\pm0.03\, \mathrm{dex}$ for $M_\star=10^{10}\, \mathrm{M}_\odot$) but higher than the solar abundance.
 This may be because $\alpha$ enhancement occurs at higher redshifts for high-density galaxies and gradually approaches the solar abundance at $z=2$.